MScSoftwareTechnology2024-2025/1S_systems_modeling_and_simulation/A2/README.md

 # Getting Started

+In order to run the Simulation application run the `src/App.java` file.

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure